Social and Cultural Analysis 101

 See description under College Core Curriculum in this Bulletin.

 Advanced Research Seminar

-SCA-UA 90 Prerequisite: any of the following: Social and Cultural Analysis 101 (SCA-UA 101), or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539), or Approaches to the Asian/Pacific/American Experience (SCA-UA 301).
+SCA-UA 90 Prerequisite: Social and Cultural Analysis 101 (SCA-UA 101) or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539).
 Offered every semester.
 4 points.

 Students write a 20-25 page research paper with a focus on a specific research method.
 Topics vary by semester; see Albert for details.

 SCA-UA 92 Prerequisites: 3.65 GPA or higher (both overall and in the major), Social and Cultural Analysis 101 (SCA-UA 101), Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539), and permission of the department.
 Offered every fall.
 4 points.

 SCA-UA 93 Prerequisites: Senior Honors Seminar (SCA-UA 92), 3.65 GPA or higher (both overall and in the major), and permission of the department.
 Offered every spring.
 4 points.

 The 4-point internship program complements and enhances the formal course work of the A/P/A studies major.
 Students intern at agencies dealing with a range of issues pertaining to A/P/A studies and take a corequisite seminar that enables them to focus the work experience in meaningful academic terms.
 The goals of the internship are threefold: (1) to allow students to apply the theory they have gained through course work, (2) to provide students with analytical tools, and (3) to assist students in exploring professional career paths.
 The internship is open to juniors and seniors and requires an interview and permission of the department.